Arcana 🔮📚 Tutorial

 Define an LLM Function

-The agent needs an LLM to make decisions.
+The pipeline needs an LLM to make decisions.
 Let’s create a simple mock:

 # Mock LLM that returns structured responses